 The results are shown in Table 6, whose specifications include the same dependent variables as Table 3, except that in Columns 3 and 5 the country-industry-time effects are replaced by country-industry and time effects, because the instrument varies at the industry-time level.
 The first-stage regressions show that commodity price changes are relevant instruments, as witnessed by the F-test results shown at the bottom of the table (see Table B.6 of the Online Appendix for first-stage estimates).
 Again, the predictions of the strategic leverage model are borne out for the typical firm in our sample: the coefficients of the interactions of profitability with employees' seniority and bargaining power are both positive and statistically significant in all the specifications.
-The effects are also economically significant: for instance, a shift from the lowest seniority ranking (1.5) to the highest (7) is associated with an increase in leverage growth of about 50% of one standard deviation.
+The effects are also economically significant: for instance, if employees' seniority rank increases by one, the leverage growth induced by the profitability shock increases by about 9% of its standard deviation.
 Moreover, the coefficient of the interaction with public insurance coverage is positive (though significant at the 5% level only in Columns 1 and 4) and that of the interaction with employees' rights in firm restructuring is negative and significant in all specifications, in accordance with the strategic debt model of Section 2.1.